Two Decades Behind

-- Metal Gear's vision of Twenty Minutes into the Future (and even The Sixties and The Seventies, to some extent) is mostly based on late Eighties and Nineties sci-fi movies — things like Total Recall (1990), Max Headroom and Blade Runner.
+- Metal Gear's vision of Twenty Minutes into the Future (and even The Sixties and The '70s, to some extent) is mostly based on late Eighties and Nineties sci-fi movies — things like Total Recall (1990), Max Headroom and Blade Runner.
 The visual aesthetic, the fashionable clothes and body types (not to mention the hairstyles on the men), the politics, the themes, the Shout Outs and the sense of humour are all based on that tradition.
-Part of this is Zeerust Canon and is why Metal Gear Solid 2 moved away from the aesthetic a little, but Metal Gear Solid 4 goes back the other way and invokes it as deliberate Zeerust.
+Part of this is Zeerust Canon and is why Metal Gear Solid 2: Sons of Liberty moved away from the aesthetic a little, but Metal Gear Solid 4: Guns of the Patriots goes back the other way and invokes it as deliberate Zeerust.

 - The Phillips CD-I game Hotel Mario played a lot like a simple 80's arcade game.
 When The Angry Video Game Nerd reviewed it he said it would have been a better game if it had come out ten years earlier (it came out in 1994).

 - Similarly, by many accounts Duke Nukem Forever could have been a fine game if it had actually come out when it was supposed to.
 Instead, it features gameplay design elements from the mid-2000s, not updated to fit the trends of the current times.